Bklieger/ScribeWizard/README.md

 ## Quickstart

 > [!IMPORTANT]
-> To use Groqnotes, you can use the hosted version at [groqnotes.streamlit.app](https://groqnotes.streamlit.app)
+> To use Groqnotes, you can use a hosted version at [groqnotes.streamlit.app](https://groqnotes.streamlit.app) or [groqnotes.replit.app](https://groqnotes.streamlit.app).
-> Alternatively, you can run groqnotes locally with streamlit using the quickstart instructions.
+> Alternatively, you can run groqnotes locally with Streamlit using the quickstart instructions.

 ### Hosted on Streamlit: